shynnobi/vite-powerflow/docs/architecture.md

 # Project Architecture

+This guide describes the project architecture and code organization in Vite PowerFlow.

 ## Code Organization

 Vite PowerFlow follows a feature-based architecture pattern where code is organized by its domain functionality rather than technical type.